tchar/ulauncher-albert-calculate-anything/README.md

 ### Cache

 For currency conversion you can enable the cache (located by default at `~/.cache/extension_calculate_anything`) for a minimum of 1 day up to 1 year.
-This will store the results fetched by `fixer.io` to prevent redundant requests.
-This is especially helpful if you have a free plan on `fixer.io`.
+This will store the results fetched by your currency provider to prevent redundant requests.
+This is especially helpful if you have a free plan on a paid currency provider that limits your requests.
 It will also display the results faster, since no request is made.
-If all requested currencies have been cached, not request is made to `fixer.io`
+If all requested currencies have been cached, not request is made.

 - Ulauncher: Edit `Currency Cache` in the extension preferences
 - Albert: Edit `CACHE=86400` in `__init__.py` and set it to your interval in seconds